JakubSmid/SlicerSEEG/README.md

-- [ ] resize progress bars and add labels
+- [ ] check centers of the spheres and of the gaussinan balls
+- [ ] use cropped array around the balls for the correlation
+- [ ] contact manual shifting
+- [x] automatic installation of python packages
+- [ ] skull stripping
+---

 - [ ] fix memory leakage after deleting nodes from slicer
+---

+- [ ] check same size of CT, T1, and brain mask
 - [ ] check algorithm on non standard spacing
-- [ ] skull stripping and reshape
-- [ ] debug checkbox to enable visualization
 - [ ] test edge cases (bolt spheres around the edge of the image, gaussian balls around the edge of the image)
-- [ ] check centers of the spheres and of the gaussinan balls
-- [ ] use cropped array around the balls for the correlation
+---

-- [ ] evaluate differences between the GT and other methods
+- [ ] compute distance between gmm centroids and throw warning if one distance is out of tolerance
+---

-- [ ] automatic installation of python packages
+- [ ] remove step-by-step, add event on run all click
-- [ ] contact manual shifting
+- [ ] evaluate difference against GT
-- [ ] warning when the angle of the last point is too big
+---

+- [x] debug checkbox to enable visualization